Department of Clinical Health Sciences

 SCWK 3341 Social Work Practice II 3 SCH (3-0)

-Social work practice from a generalist perspective with emphasis on the acquisition of values, knowledge, and skills necessary for working with clients at the mezzo and macro system levels of practice.
+Social work practice from a generalist perspective with emphasis on the acquisition of values, knowledge, and skills required for ethical and effective practice with clients at the mezzo and macro system levels of practice.
 Prerequisites: SCWK 3331 and admission to the B.S.W. degree program.

 SCWK 3343 Social Work Research & Eval II 3 SCH (3-0)